SP5555/simple-neural-network/README.md

 # Simple Neural Network

 ## Overview
 This project started out as a simple Python experiment to explore neural networks.
 But, well, things escalated.
-Now, it's an almost fully-fledged, fully functional, intermediate-level neural network built completely from scratch.
+Now, it's a fully functional, intermediate-level neural network built completely from scratch.

-White it is not exactly "simple" anymore, it is still a fun and *powerful* example of how a pile of numbers can learn to predict.
+White it is not exactly "simple" anymore, it is still a fun and *powerful* example of how a pile of numbers can learn to predict (*better than humans*).

 First off, a huge shoutout to the awesome **NumPy** library, because without it, this thing would be moving at the speed of a snail :snail:.